Composer | Pianist | Arranger

 "Music can name the unnamable and communicate the unknowable."- Leonard Bernstein

-The Cape Cod Symphony will perform their Christmas concert which will feature the Chatham Chorale and various guest vocal artists including Kate McGarry.
+The Cape Cod Symphony under the direction of Maestro Jung-Ho Pak will perform their ‘Holiday on the Cape’ concert which will feature the Chatham Chorale and various guest vocal artists including Kate McGarry.
 Kate will perform Alfred Burt’s ‘Some Children See Him’ arranged and orchestrated by Alex.Read More »